Maple Leafs' Tavares taken off on stretcher after collision - WHIZ News

+“Felt sick to my stomach,” Perry said.
+“Scary situation when that happens.
+Never want to see that.
+It’s unfortunate.
+I’ll reach out and make sure he’s all right.”

 Tavares had 50 points on 19 goals and 31 assists during the shortened, 56-game season.
-Tavares was playing his 907th NHL game, the first 693 of which were with the New York Islanders.
+He was playing his 907th NHL game, the first 693 of which were with the New York Islanders.

 Tavares left the Islanders to sign with his boyhood team in 2018, hoping to bring the Stanley Cup to Toronto for the first time since 1967.
 The Maple Leafs finished first in the all-Canadian North Division to earn the first seed in the playoffs.